lukkrim/cse15l-lab-reports/lab5/lab5.md

 <img src = "1.png" width = "50%" height = "50%"><br><br>

 Instructor: <br>
-Yes, you might want to check the process when u reverse the array
+Yes, you might want to check the process when u reverse the array<br>
+Maybe try to print out the new value the array element got assigned to in your iteration.

+Student:<br>
+I added a print statement in my function<br>

 **Part 2**<br>